kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/README.md

 [Cycles unfolded]
 ![alt text](https://github.com/kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/blob/main/img/cycle_unfolded.PNG?raw=true)
 > For training action, softmax probability of annotations from the very previous step and action softmax probability from the previous cycle are added.
-> For training each model, best model weight saved from the previous cycle is loaded.
+> For training each model, best model weight saved from the previous cycle is loaded. (transfer learning)

 ## [5] Results